phalix/kuai/README.md

 Everything is supported by easy to use user interfaces.

 ## Setup
+You need to have a MongoDB running.
+Configure your project first under setting.

 install java
 install python and pip == 3.8.6
 pip install -r  requirements.txt